-Even without proof annotations, the Examiner can generate conjectures corresponding to the runtime checks of Ada such as range checks.
+It is important to note that even without the addition of aspects such as pre- and postconditions, the analyzer can generate conjectures corresponding to the runtime checks of Ada such as range checks.
 As we saw in the chapter on Safe Typing, these are checks automatically inserted to ensure that a variable is not assigned a value outside the range permitted by its declaration or that no attempt is made to read or write outside the bounds of an array.
-The proof of these conjectures shows that the checks would not be violated and therefore that the program is free of runtime errors that would raise exceptions.
+The proof of these conjectures shows that the checks would not be violated and therefore that the program is free of run-time errors that would raise exceptions.

 Note that the use of proof is not necessary.
 SPARK and its tools can be used at various levels.
-For some applications it might be appropriate just to apply the core annotations because these alone enable flow analysis to be performed.
-But for other applications it might be cost-effective to use the proof annotations as well.
-Indeed, different levels of analysis can be applied to different parts of a complete program.
+For some applications it might be appropriate just to perform flow analysis.
+But for other applications it might be cost-effective to use the proof aspects as well.
+Indeed, different levels of analysis can be applied to different parts of a complete program using various options provided by the aspect SPARK Mode.